chrisyboy53/HTMLSolitaire/README.md

-# An HTML 5 Attempt of writing solitaire
+# A HTML 5 attempt of writing solitaire

 This is a HTML 5 Application of Solitaire.
 This is mainly for personal development and learning.